Noal Cohen's Jazz History Website

 - Webster Lewis, 8 for the 80s, Epic, 1980

 See also Bob Bernotas's Interview with Benny Powell.

 On October 12, 2008, Benny Powell and his long time friend and colleague pianist Jane Jarvis were honored at the All Nite Soul event at Saint Peter's Church in New York City.
 Many musicians, young and old, performed.
 (Jane Jarvis passed away on January 25, 2010.)

-Thanks to Larry Appelbaum, Bob Bernotas, Gary Carner, Ed Chaplin, John Clayton, Michael Cuscuna, Craig Dorsheimer, Ken Droz (Mack Avenue Records), Michael Fitzgerald, Peter Friedman, Bill Gallagher, John Hasse, Henk Heijink, Gerd Heinlein, Bill Holman, Ken Kimery, Annie Kuebler, Ronald Lyles, Matt McCabe, Jamie McGregor, Ed O'Brien, John Pickworth, Chris Sheridan, Dan Skea, Derek Styles, Michel Ruppli, Cees Schrama, Peter R. Smith, Peter Smithson, Joop van der Leij, Michael Weil and Jack Woker for information.
+Thanks to Larry Appelbaum, Bob Bernotas, Gary Carner, Ed Chaplin, John Clayton, Michael Cuscuna, Craig Dorsheimer, Ken Droz (Mack Avenue Records), Michael Fitzgerald, Peter Friedman, Bill Gallagher, John Hasse, Henk Heijink, Gerd Heinlein, Bill Holman, Ken Kimery, Annie Kuebler, Ronald Lyles, Matt McCabe, Jamie McGregor, Ed O'Brien, John Pickworth, Chris Sheridan, Dan Skea, Derek Styles, Bob Sunenblick, Michel Ruppli, Cees Schrama, Peter R. Smith, Peter Smithson, Joop van der Leij, Michael Weil and Jack Woker for information.

 Please email me with any additions, corrections or comments.